 What better way to maintain authenticity than to utilize the brand-related content generated by users to win over the hearts of new customers or to strengthen brand loyalty?

-Also, check out another post if you would like to see Instagram embed example, where we have included some awesome use cases for brands that are embedding user generated content right into their website.
+Also, check out another post if you would like to see Instagram feed embed example, where we have included some awesome use cases for brands that are embedding user generated content right into their website.

 What is User Generated Content?